UPDATED JULY 1, 2020

 We are concerned about mental health and the abundant inequities facing communities of low income, undocumented workers, child care operators, immigrant communities, and communities of color.
 We are working hard in response to create more programs, raise awareness, and deploy more resources for those in need.
 Thanks to generous community support, we continue to ensure that rental assistance, individual cash grants, homeless outreach, and mental health supports strengthen.
 I invite you to join us!

-We are also taking measures to support our employees and are extremely grateful for all who have stepped up to support Marin County at this time.
-Thank you donors like you, we are able to make new services and supports available through our Step Up Community Fund.
+Many have stepped up to support Marin County at this time.
+Thanks to donors like you, we are able to make new services and supports available through our Step Up Community Fund.

 Bookmark this page so that you can get the latest insights about our most current operations.
 On this page you will find additional guidance about our agency’s response and services.
 Community Action Marin is open in solidarity with community and other human service agencies in the county.